pkmoore/in-toto/demo/README.md

  2. was signed with Alice’s private key,
 <br>and that according to the definitions in the layout
  3. each step was performed and signed by the authorized functionary
- 4. the functionaries used the commands they were supposed to use (`vi`, `tar`)
+ 4. the functionaries used the commands they were supposed to use (`vi`,`parsebsl.py` `tar`)
  5. the recorded materials and products align with the matchrules and
  6. the inspection `untar` finds what it expects.